firstlookmedia/whistleblower/README.md

 ```

 To run tests from the command line:
-1. Supply the process with a hostname where your tests will run.
+1. Supply the process with a `HOSTNAME` environment variable, where your tests
+   will run.
-2. Pass Jest the path of your config file, along with any other [Jest
+2. Pass Whistleblower the path of your config file, along with any other [Jest
    CLI options](https://facebook.github.io/jest/docs/en/cli.html).

 For example: